 The Curse of Competency: Why Being Good at Your Job Can Trap You

-For high-achieving women, competence is often the primary tool used to secure safety and love.
-But when you are capable of doing everything, you end up doing everything.
-This guide explores the “curse of competency,” how it stems from childhood parentification, and how to start dropping the balls you were never meant to carry.
+For driven women, competence is often the primary tool used to secure safety and love.
+But when you are capable of doing everything, you end up doing everything — at work, at home, in your friendships, in your family of origin.
+This guide explores how the “curse of competency” stems from childhood parentification, why it creates a resentment-exhaustion cycle that damages the very relationships you’re trying to sustain, AND how to start dropping the balls you were never meant to carry.

-Maya, a forty-two-year-old Chief Operating Officer, sat across from me and described a typical Tuesday.
+Amy, a forty-two-year-old Chief Operating Officer in San Francisco, sat across from me and described a typical Tuesday.

 She had finalized a merger agreement, mediated a conflict between two department heads, organized her daughter’s school fundraiser, booked her parents’ anniversary trip, and somehow managed to bake a gluten-free lasagna for a neighbor who had just had surgery.